History of Turkish Airlines in Timeline

 In 1973, the Fokker F28 was put into service by Turkish Airlines.

-In 1974, Turkish Airlines Flight 981 crashed due to an aircraft design flaw, resulting in the deaths of 346 people.
+In 1974, Turkish Airlines Flight 981 crashed near Ermenonville, France, due to an aircraft design flaw, resulting in 346 fatalities.
 At the time, THY981 was the worst plane crash of all time.

-In 1983, a new government recognized THY's importance as Turkey's gateway to the world, beginning the airline's makeover into a modern operation.
-Security was intensified.
+In 1983, a new government recognized Turkish Airlines' importance as Turkey's gateway to the world, beginning the airline's makeover into a modern operation with intensified security.

-In 1984, THY built a new, state-of-the-art technical center at Yeşilköy Airport.
-The company's capital was raised to 60 billion TL as it was classified as a state economic enterprise.
+In 1984, Turkish Airlines built a new, state-of-the-art technical center at Yeşilköy Airport.
+In 1984, the company's capital was raised to 60 billion TL as it was classified as a state economic enterprise.

 1985: Began operating Airbus A310s